systane/courses/designPatterns/designPatterns.md

 http://www.codinghelmet.com/articles/reduce-cyclomatic-complexity-composite-design-pattern

+# **Strategy**
-**Strategy** this pattern encapsulate every algorithm from a set of different algorithms and make them interchangeable.
+This pattern encapsulate every algorithm from a set of different algorithms and make them interchangeable.
 This patterns allow the client change algorithms easily at runtime.
 This logic behind this pattern is split the set of algorithm implementations from the context that they are required.
 You can have your Context class separated from the Strategy class that will hold all implementation details from those algorithms.

 This pattern has 3 main participants:
 - **Strategy**: The first is the Strategy (Compositor) class.
 This interface must be common to all algorithm concrete classes (ConcreteStrategy), and it will through this interface that Context (Composition) class would access the different algorithm implements.
 - **ConcreteStrategy**: Represent all concrete classes that assign the Strategy class.
 In these classes go all the specific implementations about the algorithms.
 - **Context**: The last participant is the Context (Composition) class.
 This class in responsible to forward all the requests from the client to the Strategy class.
 The client often decide to change the algorithm and the context class is responsible to configure the right ConcreteStrategy.
 This class can also mantain an interface, so then the Strategy class access its data.

 ![strategyStructure](https://github.com/systane/courses/blob/master/designPatterns/strategyStructure.png)